HOW TO PROPERLY DISCLOSE A SPONSORED POST ON INSTAGRAM

-Landing sponsorships is exciting both professionally and personally- it means brands recognize your value AND you’re getting compensated for all your hard work.
+Landing sponsorships is exciting both professionally and personally – it means brands recognize your value AND that you’re getting compensated for all your hard work.
 With the pressure of Instagram to be overly “authentic” and provide your audience with effortless content, having to disclose your sponsored posts can be a total buzz kill.
-But all businesses (even influencers) have to comply with the law on properly disclosing sponsored posts, partnerships and collaborations.
+But all businesses (even Influencers) have to comply with the law on properly disclosing sponsored posts, partnerships and collaborations.

 We get it.
 Sponsored Posts Are A Catch 22.

 Do you remember when you got your first sponsorship?
 It was a total “is this real life?!” moment.
 And in reality it’s actually a big deal to start getting paid brand deals for doing what you love so congrats to you!

 But then the doom sets in…how do you deliver on your end of the bargain without ruining your perfect Instagram feed?
 We all know that nothing about Instagram is effortless and when creating a sponsored post there is an underlying pressure to:

 - Create content that doesn’t look like it’s actually sponsored;

 - Shoot something that fits within your current feed organically;

 - Make sure the post is something your followers and online community will engage with (and like);

 - Showcase the product or destination in the best way possible using your resources; and